mariohernandez/mariohernandezio/src/blog/responsive-images-guide.md

 Let's start by breaking down the topics this guide will focus on and organizing them in a table of contents:

 - What are responsive images?
-- Art direction
+- The `<picture>` HTML element and art direction
-- Resolution switching
+- `srcset` and `sizes` attributes and resolution switching
-- Dimesifying image styles
+- Dimesifying image styles in Drupal
 - Resonsive image styles
 - Media, media types and view modes
 - Third party of contrib tools